Beiersdorf Logo

 Hamburg, Germany

 Beiersdorf is a German multi-brand company that owns several well-known brands.
-She owns such well-known figures of the cosmetic market as Nivea, Eucerin, La Prairie.
-And she is also engaged in the manufacture of cosmetic products to maintain personal hygiene.
-The company was founded in 1882.
-Its location is the city of Hamburg (Germany).
+It owns famous figures in the cosmetics market, such as Nivea, Eucerin, and La Prairie, and also engages in the production of cosmetics for personal hygiene.
+The company was founded in 1882 and is located in Hamburg, Germany.

 Meaning and History